 Can I Run OpenClaw With 8GB RAM and 8GB VRAM?

-Yes, you can test OpenClaw on a machine with 8GB system RAM and 8GB GPU VRAM, but it is a small-model setup.
+Yes, you can test OpenClaw on a machine with 8GB system RAM and a small GPU, but it is a small-model setup even if the GPU has 10GB, 12GB, or 16GB VRAM.
 Use it for learning, simple local chat, and basic tool-calling tests.
 For reliable autonomous OpenClaw work, upgrade system RAM or use a cloud model.

 Direct Answer